 Corporate governance

-Gentoo Media is committed to good corporate governance to ensure trust in the Company and to maximise shareholder value over time.
-The objective of the Company’s corporate governance framework is to regulate the interaction between the Company’s shareholders, the Board of Directors and the executive management.
-For the full Corporate Governance report, see below.
+Gentoo Media is committed to good corporate governance to ensure trust in the company and to maximise shareholder value over time.
+The objective of the company’s corporate governance framework is to regulate the interaction between its shareholders, the Board of Directors and executive management.
+For the full Corporate Governance Report, see below.

 Articles of association

-Gentoo Media Inc. (“Gentoo” or the “Company”) is a US public limited company incorporated in the State of Delaware, with its headquarter in Malta and operations in Denmark, Spain, Serbia and UK.
+Gentoo Media Inc. (“Gentoo” or the “company”) is a US public limited company incorporated in the State of Delaware, with its headquarters in Malta and operations in Denmark, Spain, Serbia and the United Kingdom.

-The Company was incorporated on 10 September 1992, and the most recent amendment to the Certificate of Incorporation occurred in a Special Meeting of Shareholders on 23 September 2024, with the updated Amended and Restated Certificate of Incorporation subsequently filed with the Secretary of State of Delaware on the same date.
-On the same date, the Company changed its name from Gaming Innovation Group Inc. to Gentoo Media Inc.
+The company was incorporated on 10 September 1992, and the most recent amendment to the Certificate of Incorporation occurred in an Annual Meeting of Shareholders on 27 May 2025, with the updated Amended and Restated Certificate of Incorporation subsequently filed with the Secretary of State of Delaware on the same date.

 Auditors